spinkube/documentation/content/en/blog/community/spinkube-kind-rd/index.md

 ### Connecting the Dots

-The reason KinD v0.23 is needed with the `nerdctl` provider is because the Spin plugin only works on Rancher Desktop when `containerD` runtime is selected, instead of `docker`.
+The reason KinD v0.23 is needed with the `nerdctl` provider is because the Spin plugin only works on Rancher Desktop when `containerd` runtime is selected, instead of `docker`.

 If it's still "obscure", keep reading and hopefully it will make sense (yes, not yet spoiling how the Spin plugin will be leveraged).